omerwe/S-PCGC/README.md

 <br><br>
 ## Regressing genotypes on principal components
-It is common to include principal components (PCs) as covariates in the analysis to prevent possible confounding due to population structure.
+It is common to include principal components (PCs) as covariates to prevent possible confounding due to population structure.
 We recommend computing PCs via external software (e.g. [FlashPCA2](https://github.com/gabraham/flashpca)) and including them as additional covariates before computing summary statistics.

 A complexity of case-control studies is that the PCs cannot be regressed from the phenotypes.
 We therefore recommend to regress PCs from the genotypes.
 You can do this in `pcgc_sumstast_creator.py` via the following two flags:
 1. `--covars-regress <covariate names>`.
 This is a comma-separated list of names of covariates that will be regressed out of the genotypes (i.e., PCs).